Franchise Business Review Logo

 This webinar is part of Franchise Business Review's ongoing Lunch & Learn Series to help prospective entrepreneurs evaluate and invest in a successful franchise business.

 Buying a franchise business can be a great investment.
 But how do you choose the right franchise opportunity?
-Here are the 7 key things everyone should know before investing in a franchise business, as well as questions you should be asking.
+Watch the webinar to learn the 7 key things everyone should know before investing in a franchise business.
+Plus, these are the questions you should be asking yourself.

 1. Start with YOU and why?